Water Conservation and Drought Updates

 - Water in fountains or other decorative water features must recirculate

-- Commercial car washes must use recycled water systems if economically feasible
+- Commercial car washes must recirculate water systems if economically feasible

 - Potable water for street sweepers/washers is prohibited if non-potable water is available

 *"Ornamental landscape” refers to landscaping for purely decorative purposes, which is distinguished from edible gardens or landscapes that are functional as well as aesthetic.
-(Read about the City's water use regulations in the municipal code)
+(Read about the City's water use regulations in the Palo Alto Municipal Code Section 12.32.010)

 Phone: Leave a voicemail at (650) 496-6968.